ZephyrTransport/zephyr-website/_events/TRBWorkshop.md

 time: 1:30 - 4:30 PM
 place: Convention Center 145A
 additional-msg: <b><u>Summary Notes Now Posted</b></u><br>Scroll down and click-thru to get a summary of take-aways that will help inform the future of Zephyr.
+summary: This workshop represents the next step in establishing the Zephyr Foundation, a rigorous, community-wide framework for improving travel analysis methods.
+Attendees will work in teams to develop scopes for specific projects that improve travel analysis in order to support better decision-making and the public good.
 ---

-This workshop represents the next step in establishing the Zephyr Foundation, a rigorous, community-wide framework for improving travel analysis methods.
-Attendees will work in teams to develop scopes for specific projects that improve travel analysis in order to support better decision-making and the public good.

 # Projects Explored